syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Getting-Started.md

 ### Add Control in View page

-Add the following code sample in the Index.cshtml page that is already created:
+Add the following code example in the Index.cshtml page that is already created:

 {% highlight html %}